8483/notes/topics/startup/productMVP.md

 -   Will you use our product?
 -   Which features would make our product better?
 -   Yes/No questions.
--   How woulad a better product look like to you?
+-   How would a better product look like to you?
 -   Two questions at the same time.

 It's even better to watch them how they solve their problem now.